DiarmuidHenry/Project-03/README.md

 *Christina - aged 32 - Plays Discovering Ireland regularly*

 "I was very interested to try out the program, but initially was a bit apprehensive as I am not the best when it comes to computers and programs.
 However, the program was very easy to follow and easy to understand.
-I liked the use of colour, and enjoyed the detailed results I got, this helped me create the path taken during my game, which I ended up winning!
+I liked the use of colour, and enjoyed the detailed results I got.
+This helped me create the path taken during my game, which I ended up winning!
 I also like the timer function: although it's not a necessity, it's interesting to see just how quickly the computer can calculate such a complicated problem!"

-*Jens - 27 - Studying Graph Theory as part of his Maths degree*
+*Jens - 27 - Studying Graph Theory as part of his Mathematics degree*

 "When I heard about the maths behind the program, I was interested, as I hadn't heard of this particular modified version of the Travelling Salesman Problem.
 After reading the instructions and having a look at the game board, I tried it out to see how well the program would perform.
 I also tried to trick it by giving an input I knew would confuse the program, but the error messages stopped any invalid input from being allowed.
-When I looked at the source code, I could see that the networkx module was incredibly easy to use, and the way the information is handled and laid out is very easy to make sense of.
+When I looked at the source code, I could see that the networkx module was easy to use, and the way the information is handled and laid out is very easy to make sense of.
 I'll be sure to explore networkx when I'm doing my projects in the future, and it's good to know I can refer back to this program to remind me how it works!"

 ## Design & Development